Kathleen Key: Early life and career

+Charles Donald Fox's 1925 encyclopedia of film stars, Famous Film Folk summarizes her early career and reports that "Her chief off-screen diversions are riding and dancing, in both of which she excells.
+She is 5 feet 3 inches tall, weighs 118 ibs., and has dark hair and brown eyes."

-In 1922, she was featured in Omar Khayyam (which was not released until 1925 as A Lover's Oath) and played a vamp in Where's My Wandering Boy Tonight?.
+In 1922, she was featured in Omar Khayyam (which was not released until 1925 as A Lover's Oath) and played a vamp in Where's My Wandering Boy Tonight?
 The same year she signed to play with Charles Buck Jones in Vamoos for Fox Film.

-Key spent a year in Australia as a leading lady in Snow Baker productions around this time.
 Prior to making Vamoos, Kathleen starred with John Gilbert in St. Elmo, also for Fox studios.
 She was cast as an "innocent young thing" rather than playing her usual vamp role.

-An early career highpoint was her selection as one of the 1923 WAMPAS Baby Stars; however, by the end of the decade Key’s had her last significant film role, as Colette in 1929’s The Phantom of the North,.
+An early career highpoint was her selection as one of the 1923 WAMPAS Baby Stars; however, by the end of the decade Key had her last significant film role, as Colette in 1929's The Phantom of the North.
 Her name does not appear in the credits of her four final films: as Rosalie Lawrence in Sweeping Against the Winds (1930), as an unnamed Guest in Thunder in the Night (1935), and in 1936, as a Dance Hall Girl in Klondike Annie, and finally, a bit part in One Rainy Afternoon.
 After these last, tiny roles, Key apparently retired from film altogether.